julianrcook/persistent_schedule/README.rst

 .. image:: https://img.shields.io/pypi/v/schedule.svg
         :target: https://pypi.python.org/pypi/schedule

-Python job scheduling for humans.
+DBader: 'Python job scheduling for humans'.
 Run Python functions (or any other callable) periodically using a friendly syntax.

+This is a windows centric version of dbaders schedule library, with added persistence and recording of when-last-run.
+The scheduler can also be distributed across several machines, which read their jobs from a central schedule file or database table.

 - A simple to use API for scheduling jobs, made for humans.
 - In-process scheduler for periodic jobs.
 No extra processes needed!